Samuel Cunard: Steamships

-Views on segregation
+Personal views

 Cunard throughout his personal life was not a religious man and was considered by many to be agnostic.
-His views on slavery in the 19th century were not known, but his statements regarding Fredrick Douglass's segregated passage arranged by a Cunard Agent in Liverpool on one of his ocean liners in 1845 strongly suggests he was against any form of racial prejudice.
+On his deathbed, Cunard declined last rites and declared he "did not feel and admit and believe."
+His views on slavery in the 19th century were not known, but his statements regarding Frederick Douglass's segregated passage arranged by a Cunard Agent in Liverpool on one of his ocean liners in 1845 strongly suggests he was against any form of racial prejudice.
 "No one can regret more than I do the unpleasant circumstances surrounding Mr. Douglass's passage from Liverpool, but I can assure you that nothing of the kind will again take place on the steamships in which I am connected."
 His views on race reflected those of Britons of the time, who regarded mistreatment of black people as a moral wrong, even though they still considered them to be socially and intellectually inferior to white people.

 Later life

 Cunard owned a number of companies in Canada.
-After his death and changes to the British mail contract, his partners in England dropped his Canadian service and it would be 50 years before his ships returned to Canada.
+After his death and changes to the British mail contract, his partners in England dropped his Canadian service and it was 50 years before his ships returned to Canada.
 His coal company in Nova Scotia, which he bought to fuel his liners, remained the family's major investment in Nova Scotia and continued into the 20th century as Cunard Fuels, later bought out by the Irving Family of New Brunswick.

 In 1859 Cunard was made a baronet by Queen Victoria.

 Sir Samuel Cunard died at Kensington in London on 28 April 1865.
 He is buried at Brompton Cemetery in London.
 He lies against the eastern wall.